icwells/Kestrel/README.md

 	./install.sh all

 #### Testing
-Once you have installed the program and its dependencies, you may with to run the test script:
+Once you have installed the program and its dependencies, you may wish to run the test script:

 	./test.sh